 I’ve also added a few other players too – garlic, onion and paprika – because they really kick up the comforting factor a few notches.
 Please don’t skip them, and if you add some chili powder too?
 Yum…

 There are none because this is STOVE TOP mac and cheese, not BAKED mac and cheese.
-Yes, there is a difference and I don’t like breadcrumbs on my mac and cheese anyway.
+We much prefer the stove top version.

 Creamy Stovetop Mac and Cheese